Wisconsin yearling tests positive for equine influenza

 How this developed

-2. The yearling Quarter Horse gelding first showed a dry cough.
+1. The yearling developed a dry cough.

 Common questions